 The PTC is vital to the programs and activities at the school.
 Through fundraising activities, the PTC supports program development at Thomas Jefferson Elementary.
-The PTC coordinates volunteers and activities to support students and staff including art docent, assemblies, Starstruck dance program, Positive Behavior Intervention Support program, and after-school enrichment.
-The PTC also coordinates activities to bring the Thomas Jefferson community together including Skate Nights, Candy Cane Stroll Winter Event, Carnival, Art to Remember, Fun Run, and Field Day.
-Multiple opportunities to volunteer are advertised in our monthly newsletter, on the school marquee, through email and phone communication, and through the PTC and school social media.
-Individual classroom teachers encourage our parents and community members to volunteer in and outside the classroom to support individual students' academic achievement and social-emotional growth.
+The PTC coordinates volunteers and activities to support students and staff including art docent, assemblies, Starstruck dance program and Positive Behavior Intervention Support program.
+The PTC also coordinates activities to bring the Thomas Jefferson community together including Skate Nights, Winter Wonderland, Art to Remember, Fun Run, and Field Day.
+Multiple opportunities to volunteer are advertised in our newsletter, on the school marquee, through email and phone communication, and through the PTC and school social media.
+Classroom teachers encourage our parents and community members to volunteer in and outside the classroom to support individual students' academic achievement and social-emotional growth.

-2021-22 Chronic Absenteeism by Student Group
+2023-24 Chronic Absenteeism by Student Group